FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 Figure 1: Overview of the RC classifier.
 </div>

-This library allows to quickly implement different architectures for time series data based on *Reservoir Computing (RC)*, the family of approaches popularized in machine learning by Echo State Networks.
+This library allows for quick implementation of different architectures for time series data based on *Reservoir Computing (RC)*, the family of approaches popularized in machine learning by Echo State Networks.
 This library is primarly design to perform **classification** and **clustering** of both univariate and multivariate time series.
 However, it can also be used to perform time series **forecasting**.

 <div align="center">